 I have evaluated our household carbon footprint annually over the last few years.
 We have been making steady progress reducing our CO2 emissions.
-At the end of 2021 we are now at: 15 tons CO2/year total footprint, 56% better than average.
+At the end of 2021 we emitted about 15 tons CO2/year, 56% better than average.
 Before making some deliberate changes a few years ago, we emitted 36 tons CO2/year.

 Reducing our carbon emissions – step by step

 - Traded our gasoline car for an electric vehicle in 2014.

 - Charge our electric vehicle using mainly hydro generated electricity.